Blue Flame vs Yellow Flame vs Red Flames – Gas Flame Color

 When you do have sufficient oxygen, the gas flame appears blue because complete combustion creates enough energy to excite and ionize the gas molecules in the flame.

-Blue Flame vs Yellow Gas Flame Colour - LPG & Natural Gas Flame Colour
+Blue Flame vs Red Flames Colour – LPG (Propane) & Natural Gas (Methane Gas) Flame Colour

-LPG - propane - and natural gas (methane gas) flame colour are both blue.
-A blue gas stove flame colour and temperature indicates complete combustion, meaning you aren't wasting gas and money.
+LPG – propane – and natural gas (methane gas) both burn with a blue flame color.
+A gas stove blue flame colour and temperature means complete combustion, indicating you aren’t wasting gas and money.
+See the flame color temperature chart below.

-Red or yellow natural gas or propane gas flame color may be the sign of incomplete combustion, wasted gas and a serious safety hazard.
+Red flames or propane-natural gas flame color orange, instead of a blue flame, may mean signs of incomplete combustion, wasted gas and a serious safety hazard.

 With hydrocarbon flames, such as gas, the amount of oxygen supplied with the gas determines the rate of gas combustion, flame colour and temperature.

-In all but exceptional cases, like decorative propane gas fireplace flames, you always want a blue gas flame colour from a gas appliance burner.
+In all but exceptional cases, like decorative LPG-propane gas fireplace flame colour, you always want a blue flame colour from a gas appliance burner.

 Blue flame temperatures assume

-Gas fireplace flame colour is the exception to the rule.
-Gas fireplaces are typically designed to burn with an orange or yellow flame colour, not blue, for a more natural look.
+A gas fireplace flame color is yellow or red flames and is the exception to the rule.
+Gas fireplace flame color is typically designed to burn with red flames, not blue flame, for a more natural look.

-Wood logs do not burn with a blue gas flame colour, so a gas fireplace is engineered to operate safely with an orange flame colour.
+Wood logs do not burn with a blue flame colour, so a gas fireplace needs yellow or red flames for a realistic look and feel.
+It is also engineered to operate safely with yellow or red flames.

-This means gas fireplaces break the rule of having a blue flame.
-They are also flued so there are no indoor emissions issues, should they produce some CO from the orange flames.
+This means that the gas fireplace flame colour breaks the rule of having a blue flame.
+They are also flued so there are no indoor emissions issues, should they produce some CO from the red flames.

 Gas stove temperature is not the same as the gas flame temperature, which has a maximum of almost 2,000°C. The actual gas stove temperature range is typically from about 90°C to no more than 300°C.